perezjln/dstc6-goal-oriented-end-to-end/README.md

 ## Submission link

-The submission is performed used [this Google Form] (https://goo.gl/forms/24X5i73i2uNOjF412)
+The submissions have to be performed using [this Google Form] (https://goo.gl/forms/24X5i73i2uNOjF412)

 The date of submission will be used as reference to deadline.